 After the war in 1866 Gardner published all of his Civil War photographs in a book he called Gardner’s Photographic Sketch Book of the Civil War.

-A great book about this is Alexander Gardner’s Photographic Sketch Book of the Civil War (Defining Moments in American Photography).
-It takes a detailed and in-depth view of Alexander Gardner’s original 1866 publication.
+A great book about this is On Alexander Gardner’s Photographic Sketch Book of the Civil War (Defining Moments in American Photography) It takes a detailed and in-depth view of Alexander Gardner’s original 1866 publication.

 In 1867 Gardner closed his Washington D.C. photography studio and became the official photographer for the Union Pacific Railroad.
 During this time he photographed the construction of the railroad in Kansas and captured many famous pictures of the Plains Indians.